Blame the Asians, Jews and Blacks,

 in legislative grease.

-On a platform built of hatred
+From a platform that’s built on hatred

 and ignorant “righteous” rage,